hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/epistles_fourth_series/937_081_goodwin.md

 and give up all other vain words."
 This is the only knowledge we gain from all this knocking about the universe.
 This is the only work, to call upon mankind to "Awake, arise, and stop not till the goal is reached".
-It is renunciation, Tyâga, that is meant by religion, and nothing else.
+It is renunciation, Tyāga, that is meant by religion, and nothing else.

 Ishwara is the sum total of individuals; yet He Himself also is an